weareblahs/covidcases/README.md

 There are 2 versions of this website:

 - Static version.
 This version contains a HTML file that auto-updates through GitHub Actions every hour.
-Visit it [here](https://weareblahs.github.io/covidcases)
+Visit it [here](https://weareblahs.github.io/covidcases).
+(Available for both nationwide and states)

 - Realtime version.
 Your browser will contact the API every visit and use it to update the status.
 Refresh it to get new information.
-Visit it [here](https://weareblahs.github.io/covidcases/dynamic)
+Visit it [here](https://weareblahs.github.io/covidcases/dynamic).
+(Nationwide only)

+## Data types

+- Nationwide

+- States

+  - A list of states can be triggered by clicking / tapping the "More statistics" page.

 # Save as image